 A generator shall be either run as a motor or driven at rated speed with excitation to obtain the rated voltage on open circuit;

-A machine suitable for more than one speed shall be evaluated over the operating speed range and
+A machine suitable for more than one speed shall be evaluated over the operating speed range; and

 A motor intended to be reversible shall be operated in both directions unless no difference in sound power level is expected.
 A unidirectional motor shall be tested in its design direction.